cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 # Add a Test File

-Assuming you've successfully {% url "installed the Desktop Application" installing-cypress#Installing %} and {% url "opened the Cypress app" installing-cypress#Opening-Cypress %}, now it's time to write our first test.
+Assuming you've successfully {% url "installed the Test Runner" installing-cypress#Installing %} and {% url "opened the Cypress app" installing-cypress#Opening-Cypress %}, now it's time to write our first test.
 We're going to:

 1. Create a `simple_spec.js` file.
 2. Watch Cypress update our list of specs.